stevendesu/jsindex/README.md

 >**Why do we override the array functions instead of using an observer?**

 [Array.observe][2] has been deprecated and replaced by [Proxy][3].
-Some common array operations, when using a Proxy, involve potentially HUNDREDS of function calls.
+Some common array operations, when using a Proxy, involve incredible numbers of function calls.
 For example, consider the following:

 ```js